bwatry/pdsnd_github/README.md

 ### **Bikeshare Project**

 ### Description
 This project takes bikeshare data from three cities (Chicago, New York City, and Washington) and creates an interactive database.
+Users input variables to:
+* view start and end times
-Users can input variables to view start and end times and stations as well as bikeshare customer demographics.
+* view start and end stations
+* view bikeshare customer demographics
+* analyze popular times/trips/customer data
+* view all data

 ### Files used
 * Data Files